 3. Components required to start a Tea Stall/Business

-Tea making process can be completed only if these equipment, utensils and raw materials are handy, such as Tea itself, Tea making utensil, kettle, LPG cylinder, stove, serving glasses, glass holder, milk, sugar, water, tea powder/masala, other related ingredients, etc. Additional to these, laborers or workers are required to serve or deliver tea to several places like shops, markets, offices, complexes, commercial locations, etc. as per the requirements.
+Tea making process can be completed only if these equipment, utensils, and raw materials are handy, such as Tea itself, Tea making utensil, kettle, LPG cylinder, stove, serving glasses, glass holder, milk, sugar, water, tea powder/masala, other related ingredients, etc. Additional to these, laborers or workers are required to serve or deliver tea to several places like shops, markets, offices, complexes, commercial locations, etc. as per the requirements.

 Get Business Loan for Startups at Lowest Interest Rates Apply Now

-4. Searching and Finalizing a Location
+4. Searching and Finalizing a Location/Area

 Location decides the fate of the business, whether it will be a success or failure.
 It plays a vital role in almost every business, so it is recommended to thoroughly research before finalizing any location for a tea stall or franchise business.
-If it’s a tea stall then a small area can be sufficient to start, however for a tea bar approximately 500 sq. ft. area is essential to place and operate equipment, utensils and raw materials.
+If it’s a tea stall then a small area can be sufficient to start, however for a tea bar approximately 500 sq. ft. area is essential to place and operate equipment, utensils, and raw materials.
 Sitting arrangements can be made according to space or location.

-5. Legalizing the Tea Business
+5. Legalizing your Tea Shop Business

-6. Finalizing a name for tea business
+a) Finalizing a Name for your Tea business

-Make sure that the finalized name does not match with any already registered company or enterprise in India.
+Make sure that the finalized name does not match any already registered company or enterprise in India.
 It should be a unique name and only related to the concerned business.

-7. Company Registration
+b) Company Registration

 Small to medium tea stall businesses can get registered as a Sole Proprietorship or Partnership Firm, if applicable.
 If there is also a ‘Partner’ involved, then the firm can be registered as a Limited Liability Partnership (LLP) or Private Limited Company registered under ROC.

-8. GST Registration
+c) GST Registration

-Obtaining a GST number is compulsory to start a tea business as per GST law defined by Government of India.
+Obtaining a GST number is compulsory to start a tea business as per GST law defined by the Government of India.

-9. MSME/SSI Registration
+d) MSME/SSI Registration

 Micro-Small and Medium Enterprise (MSME)/ Small Scale Industry (SSI) registration allows any registered business entity to avail government schemes and subsidies under certain guidelines mentioned under MSMED Act, 2006.